-Cambodian Rivers.
-A flooded landscape in Cambodia rivers between the Mekong River (right) and Tonlé Sap river (left) is pictured by Japan’s ALOS satellite.
-The centre of this image is about 30 km north of the centre of the country’s capital, Phnom Penh.
+A flooded landscape in Cambodia between the Mekong River (right) and Tonlé Sap river (left) is pictured by Japan’s ALOS satellite.
+The center of this image is about 30 km north of the center of the country’s capital, Phnom Penh.

 Originating on the Tibetan Plateau and passing through six countries before emptying into the South China Sea, the 4350 km-long Mekong is the single largest source of protein for communities in its basin.
 Tens of millions of people rely on the river for fishing, while agriculture is intensive along parts its course.

-This is just one of about 50 satellite images on display at the National Museum of Science and Technology in Milan, Italy.
+This image of Cambodian rivers is just one of about 50 satellite images on display at the National Museum of Science and Technology in Milan, Italy.